teddybear082/CrueltySquadVR-Modloader/README.md

 Special thanks to:

 Ville Kallio, dev of Cruelty Squad, for the game, supporting the modding community, and for help figuring out a performance issue and fix that was disproportionately impacting the VR mod.

+Spencer for jumping into Crus VR dev after the 1.0 beta to make huge changes for the 1.4 beta and 1.0 stable release

 Testers: Distant075, Brock, MrGlock, Cortik from the Crus Discord, Hoshi82 (Youtube/Twitter), Iona_dev (Twitter), Asaklair (Twitter/Discord - also makes music for modded maps!), Cortezj5 (Twitch) for testing